conda/ceps/cep-20.2.md

     # host dependency
     always_include_files: [path]

-    # wether to relocate binaries or not
+    # wether to relocate binaries or not.
+If this is a list of paths, then
+    # only the listed paths are relocated
-    binary_relocation: bool (defaults to true)
+    binary_relocation: bool (defaults to true) | [path]

     # force file to be detected as TEXT file (for prefix replacement)
     has_prefix_files: [path]